 Written from press release

-BLOOMINGTON, Ind. — The City of Bloomington announced Friday that applications are now open for its 2025 Local-Motion Grant Program,
+BLOOMINGTON, Ind. — The City of Bloomington announced Friday that applications are now open for its 2025 Local-Motion Grant Program, which funds community initiatives aimed at improving pedestrian and bicycle mobility across the city.

 The program offers grants of up to $2,400 per project to support local efforts that encourage walking, biking, and sustainable transportation.
 Eligible applicants include nonprofit organizations, neighborhood associations, and local businesses with creative ideas to enhance the city’s infrastructure and promote a culture of active transportation.